Skip to main content

 Q: How does the food pantry work?

-A: The pantry distributes food, personal care, household items, and baby care items to anyone in need in Sarpy County as available.
+A: The pantry distributes food, personal care / hygiene items, household items, pet food, and baby care items to anyone in need in Sarpy County as available.
 Availability of items may vary.
+We also work with households facing a utility shutoff or eviction.

 Q: Who can use the pantry?

-A: The food pantry serves anyone facing food insecurity.
+A: The food pantry serves anyone in Sarpy County.

 Q:.
 How often can I access the pantry?